olegabu/challenge-rust/README.md

 # Hyperlane Rust Challenge

-This repo hosts Rust and Solidity code for the soluton to [Abacus Works Rust Challenge](https://docs.google.com/document/d/1JGVZPSZ6vFzeFjIhOvxdXiU7-FzTQfFb5mq8UVrL4C4/edit#heading=h.a9izzxpgeg32).
+This repo hosts Rust and Solidity code for the soluton to Hyperlane Rust Challenge.

 ## Directory Structure